i2bc/SURFMAP/README.md

 git clone https://github.com/i2bc/ORFmine.git
 ```

-After having unarchived (or cloned) the project, you should have the following files/directories:
+Once downloaded (and/or unarchived), please go to the SURFMAP directory (`cd SURFMAP-x-x-x` where you should have the following files/directories:

 <pre><font color="#3465A4"><b>.</b></font>
 ├── <font color="#3465A4"><b>example/</b></font>